rustinphares/pdf2htmlEXwiki/Unfeatures.md

  - Text optimization (merging words etc)

 ### UI
 You might expect UI features of PDF viewers, but you should not expect UI features of PDF files.
-Likewise, I will try to define useful JavaScript functions for an easier handling of the contents, but I will not add UI controls (buttons, toolbars) in the HTML output.
+Likewise, HTML files produced by pdf2htmlEX are meant to conceive the contents only, and the publishers are supported to design their own UI.

+`pdf2htmlEX.js` demonstrates the structure of HTML files produced by pdf2htmlEX, it is provides for UI developers' reference.
+Currently there is no UI provides, while [#219](https://github.com/coolwanglu/pdf2htmlEX/issues/219) exists, it's meant as a demonstration of `pdf2htmlEX.js` and provided for lazy users only.

+UI pull requests are welcome, but UI features requests will be labelled as low(est) priority.